Sharon Rita (Provost) Mickel

 May 26, 1943—May 1, 2023

-GRANVILLE—Sharon Rita (Provost) Mickel, a loving mom, grandmother, great-grandmother, sister, aunt and friend, passed gracefully into the arms of our Lord, surrounded by love and family in the early morning hours of May 1, 2023, at The Slate Valley Center in Granville, NY, after a long courageous battle with Alzheimer’s Disease.
+WHITEHALL — Sharon Rita (Provost) Mickel, a loving mom, grandmother, great-grandmother, sister, aunt and friend, passed gracefully into the arms of our Lord, surrounded by love and family in the early morning hours of May 1, 2023, at The Slate Valley Center in Granville, NY, after a long courageous battle with Alzheimer’s disease.

 Sharon, age 79, was born on May 26, 1943, in Whitehall, NY, to the late Homer and Rita (Martin) Provost.